 An Air purifier (Air cleaner) is a portable or fixed appliance designed to remove contaminants from air.
 Several different processes of varying effectiveness can be used to purify air.
 There are several filtration processes which remove different contaminants, so there are advantages in using more than one process in a purifier.

-At CAS-Hire our new select range of residential, commercial and industrial portable air cleaners are now available for hire help eliminate pollen, smoke fumes, dust, powders and other dry process pollutants before they unfavourably affect indoor air quality and worker productivity.
+At CAS-Hire our new select range of residential, commercial and industrial portable air cleaners are now available for hire.
+They help eliminate pollen, smoke fumes, dust, powders and other dry process pollutants before they unfavourably affect indoor air quality and worker productivity.
 The smaller units in our fleet are more commonly associated and particularly beneficial to allergy sufferers, and asthmatics.

 Our portable industrial air cube air cleaner units are particularly well suited to carrying onto any job site.
 Easily hand carry able, compact and easy to store however can deliver a powerful performance to extract smoke, dust and fumes from welding, soldering, grinding, cutting and sanding operations with optional 110v or 240 v versions available.